 The most common symptoms of Parkinson’s Disease are:

 - Loss of automatic movements such as blinking.

-Currently there is no cure for the disease, but researchers have found that there is a link between Parkinson’s and specific genetic mutations.
-There are groups of specific substances within brain cells which are microscopic markers of Parkinson’s disease, these are called Lewy Bodies.
-Lewy Bodies could hold the answer – or at least a clue – to the cause of the disease.
+Sadly, there is currently no cure for the disease.
+However, research is ongoing and scientists have found an important link between Parkinson’s and specific genetic mutations.
+Lewy bodies are clumps of protein which build up in the same parts of the brain that are affected by Parkinson’s Disease.
+Lewy Bodies could hold the answer – or at least a clue – to the root cause of Parkinson’s.

-- Medication – Some medications can be used to improve the shaking and tremors which come with Parkinson’s, however not all medications are effective for everyone, so you should always consult a doctor.
+- Medication.
+Some medications can reduce the shaking and tremors which come with Parkinson’s.
+However, not all medications are effective for everyone, so you should always consult a doctor.

-- Speech therapy – As the disease effects muscles, this can cause difficulty with speech and swallowing.
-A speech therapist can assist by teaching speaking and swallowing exercises.
+- Speech therapy.
+As the disease affects muscles, speech and swallowing can become challenging.
+A speech therapist can help by teaching speaking and swallowing exercises.

 Hypertension – also known as high blood pressure – is one of the most common long-term health conditions in the UK.
 Worryingly, many people can have hypertension for years without any symptoms.
-If left untreated, hypertension can increase the risk of a stroke, heart disease and even death.
+If left untreated, hypertension can increase the risk of stroke, heart disease, and even death.
 Around one in four adults suffer from the condition without even knowing it.
 For this reason, hypertension is sometimes known as “the silent killer.”
 It’s also one of the largest risk factors for premature death and disability in the UK.